-The percentage of Wyoming students who reported smoking a cigarette one or more occasions in the past 30 days.
+The percentage of Wyoming students who reported smoking a cigarette on one or more occasions in the past 30 days.

-Chart 73: Past 30-Day Cigarette Use (Grades 6 and 8, and 10 and 12, Race/Ethnicity)
+Chart 73: Past 30-Day Cigarette Use (Race/Ethnicity)

-The percentage of Wyoming students who reported smoking a cigarette one or more occasions in the past 30 days.
+The percentage of Wyoming students who reported smoking a cigarette on one or more occasions in the past 30 days.